 Get Help Understanding DUI and DWI Charges Right Now

 Interested in the DUI vs. DWI comparison?
 California does not use the DWI distinction.
 All charges related to driving while impaired are covered by the DUI label.
-Get help if you are charged with a DUI by contacting the Simmrin Law Group.
-Reach out to us now if you’d like a free consultation.
+Get help if you are charged with a DUI by working with Michael Simmrin and his team.
+Reach out to Simmrin Law Group now if you’d like a free consultation.
 We could assess your unique situation right now.